rikedyp/documentation/language-reference-guide/docs/system-functions/r.md

 Note the difference between the characters *'or'* (which appear in 'fortune') and the word *'or'*.

-## Place every non-space sequence of characters in brackets
+Place every non-space sequence of characters in brackets:
 ```apl
       ('[^\s]+' ⎕R '(&)' ) 'To be or not to be, that is the question'
 (To) (be) (or) (not) (to) (be,) (that) (is) (the) (question)
 ```

-## Replace all sequences of one or more spaces by newline.
+Replace all sequences of one or more spaces by newline:

 Note that the effect of this is dependent on the input format

 Character vector input results in a single character vector output with embedded newlines: